Shirley Temple: 1938–1940

 The Independent Theatre Owners Association paid for an advertisement in The Hollywood Reporter in May 1938 that included Temple on a list of actors who deserved their salaries while others' (including Katharine Hepburn and Joan Crawford) "box-office draw is nil".

-That year, Rebecca of Sunnybrook Farm, Little Miss Broadway and Just Around the Corner were released.
-The latter two were panned by the critics, and Corner was the first of her films to show a slump in ticket sales.
-The following year, Zanuck secured the rights to the children's novel A Little Princess, believing the book would be an ideal vehicle for the girl.
-He budgeted the film at $1.5 million (twice the amount of Corner) and chose it to be her first Technicolor feature.
-The Little Princess was a 1939 critical and commercial success, with Shirley's acting at its peak.

-Convinced that the girl would successfully move from child star to teenage actress, Zanuck declined a substantial offer from MGM to star her as Dorothy in The Wizard of Oz, and cast her instead in Susannah of the Mounties, her last money-maker for Twentieth Century Fox.
-The film was successful, but because she made only two films in 1939, instead of three or four, Shirley dropped from number one box-office favorite in 1938 to number five in 1939.

 In 1939, she was the subject of the Salvador Dalí painting Shirley Temple, The Youngest, Most Sacred Monster of the Cinema in Her Time, and she was animated with Donald Duck in The Autograph Hound.

-In 1940, Lester Cowan, an independent film producer, bought the screen rights to F. Scott Fitzgerald's Babylon Revisited and Other Stories for $80.
-Fitzgerald thought his screenwriting days were over, and, with some hesitation, accepted Cowan's offer to write the screenplay titled "Cosmopolitan" based on the short story.
+In 1940, Lester Cowan, an independent film producer, bought the screen rights to F. Scott Fitzgerald's Babylon Revisited for $80.
+Fitzgerald thought his screenwriting days were over, and with some hesitation, accepted Cowan's offer to write the screenplay titled "Cosmopolitan" based on the short story.
 After finishing the screenplay, Fitzgerald was told by Cowan that he would not do the film unless Temple starred in the lead role of the youngster Honoria.
 Fitzgerald objected, saying that at age 12, the actress was too worldly for the part and would detract from the aura of innocence otherwise framed by Honoria's character.
-After meeting Shirley in July, Fitzgerald changed his mind, and tried to persuade her mother to let her star in the film.
+After meeting Temple in July, Fitzgerald changed his mind, and tried to persuade her mother to let her star in the film.
 However, her mother demurred.
 In any case, the Cowan project was shelved by the producer.
 Fitzgerald was later credited with the use of the original story for The Last Time I Saw Paris starring Elizabeth Taylor.

-In 1940, Shirley starred in two flops at Twentieth Century Fox—The Blue Bird and Young People.
-Her parents bought out the remainder of her contract, and sent her—at the age of 12—to Westlake School for Girls, an exclusive country day school in Los Angeles.
-At the studio, the girl's bungalow was renovated, all traces of her tenure expunged, and the building was reassigned as an office.
+As her contract with 20th Century-Fox was coming to a close, Temple's mother applied her for entrance into the Westlake School for Girls in September 1939.
+There, Temple would enroll as a seventh-grader.
+Temple noted that she had difficulty adapting to a school environment after having spent much of her youth with adults and private tutors.
+However, her classmate June Lockhart described her as having "integrated herself right away" and seeming "delighted to be there".
+Temple frequently attended school dances and extracurricular activities, and according to Lockhart, "students did not treat her differently despite her successful film career."
+Temple graduated from the school in May 1945.